Who Was Mary, Queen of Scots?

 Following the mysterious death of Mary's second husband, Henry Stewart, Lord Darnley, and her quick marriage to Bothwell, the Scottish nobility rose up against her and compelled her to hand over rule to her son and imprisoned her.

-Claim to the English Throne & Imprisonment by Elizabeth I
+Claim to the English Throne and Imprisonment by Elizabeth I

 As the great-granddaughter of King Henry VII, Mary had a strong claim to the English throne.
 Her French father-in-law, Henry II, made this claim on her behalf.
 However Mary never became the queen of England.